-Note: For more information, see Section 26.0 "Electrical Characteristics".
+Note: For more information, see Section 27.0 "Electrical Characteristics".

-23.2.5 VOLTAGE REGULATOR STANDBY MODE
+24.2.5 VOLTAGE REGULATOR STANDBY

 When enabled, the on-chip regulator always consumes a small incremental amount of current over IDD/IPD, including when the device is in Sleep mode, even though the core digital logic does not require power.
-To provide additional savings in applications where power resources are critical, the regulator automatically disables itself whenever the device goes into Sleep mode.
+To provide additional savings in applications where power resources are critical, the regulator automatically places itself into Standby mode whenever the device goes into Sleep mode.
 This feature is controlled by the VREGS bit (RCON<8>).
 By default, this bit is cleared, which enables Standby mode.
-When waking up from Standby mode, the regulator will require around 190 μS to wake-up.
-This extra time is needed to ensure that the regulator can source enough current to power the Flash memory.